MuhammadKhairunnasNurdin/Laravel-11_PBL/README.md

 - [Database Analyst]()
 - [Document](https://drive.google.com/drive/folders/1XQfN_16ZWdfVdX4FVf4jRkkF30fJnI2-?usp=sharing)

-   Some link just had Read Only access, so you can't edit that, if you want to edit that, you can inbox me in github or discord
+   Some link just had Read Only access, so you can't edit that, if you want to edit that, you can inbox me in GitHub or discord

 ---